grinntec/public.github.io/github-actions/terraform-to-azure-cicd/actions/configure-git-private-modules/README.md

   git config --global url."https://<github_token>:x-oauth-basic@github.com/".insteadOf "https://github.com/"
   ```
 - This causes all `https://github.com/` URLs (used by Terraform modules) to use the token for authentication automatically.
-- Only affects the current workflow runner; it does **not** persist globally.
+- Only affects the current workflow runner; does **not** persist outside the workflow run.

 ---

 ## Security

-- **Never echo or log the actual token.**
+- **Never prints or logs the actual token.**
-- Use [GitHub Actions secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) to provide the token securely.
+- Redacts any accidental token in debug output.
+- Accepts only via secure GitHub Actions secrets.
 - Use the least privilege required (`repo` scope for private repos).

 ---